List of United States representatives from Hawaii

-The following is an alphabetical list of members of the United States House of Representatives from the state of Hawaii.
+The following is an alphabetical list of United States representatives from the state of Hawaii.
 For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Hawaii.
 The list of names should be complete (as of January 3, 2015), but other data may be incomplete.
 It includes members who have represented both the state and the territory, both past and present.